+I love taking trains during my travels.
 Watching the scenery go by while drifting away in my thoughts and simply being on the move make it pure relaxation.
 Especially if the picture behind the glass is as amazing as it can be in Switzerland...

 My latest find is the kickass James Bond 007 Burger at the Piz Gloria restaurant:

-Needless to say, I spent a ridiculous amount of time in there just for the photo shoot...
+Needless to say, I spent a ridiculous amount of time in there just for the photoshoot...

-The main reason why Mt.
-Schilthorn will steal your heart is the spectacular scenery.
-Especially at a moment when the clouds retreat and gently surround the mountains like fluffy scarves...
+It is especially beautiful during moments when the clouds retreat and gently surround the mountains like fluffy scarves...

 These days, it looks a bit naked without the snow.
 The remaining white patches on top of the dark ground create a fantastic pattern that reminds of stracciatella ice cream:

 Come to think of it, hundreds of thousands of people come to visit the Bernese Alps from the other side of the world.
 So there must be something about this place...
 Lucky us: Mt.
-Schilthorn is literally at our doorsteps, just a couple of hours on the train!
+Schilthorn is literally at our doorsteps, just a couple of hours on the train.